tsny/dotfiles/readme.md

 # My Bash Stuff

-It ain't much, but it's somethin'.
+It ain't much, but it's something

 ## Prerequisite